-If you haven’t noticed, dogs have a distinct smell.
+You may have noticed that dogs have a distinct smell.
 This smell is not always pleasant and can be rather pungent.
 In fact, it smells like dog; that is the best way to describe it.
 Which gets you to thinking, have you ever been just a little bit curious about why your pooch makes the whole house smell like dog?
 Is there a good way to prevent this smell?
-I mean, come on, the majority of us do not like to come home to a house reeking of your pet’s foul aroma, or maybe you do?
-So, let’s explore what causes that 'mutt' smell and see if it leads to any solutions to this smelly problem.
+The majority of us do not like to come home to a house that smells distinctly of canine, or maybe you do?
+Let’s explore what causes that 'mutt' smell and see if it leads to any solutions to this smelly problem.

 Book First Walk Free!